ARamy23/InstaMovies/README.md

 ### And, What does it lack?

-- [ ] currently am working on improving the caching technique to enhance UX
 - [ ] an effective handlation of the bind between the viewController and the viewModel in case of threadings without using a library

 ### Okay, what can this project do?